 Omnichannel Marketing Strategy and Its Importance for an Organization

 Customers no longer experience brands through a single channel.
 They discover products online, compare prices on mobile, visit physical stores, receive messages on email or SMS, and expect the experience to feel continuous.
-According to Harvard Business Review, 7 out of 10 retail shoppers use multiple channels in their shopping journey, which especially intensified after the COVID-19 pandemic.
+According to research on omnichnanel marketing by Harvard Business Review, 7 out of 10 retail shoppers use multiple channels in their shopping journey, which especially intensified after the COVID-19 pandemic.
 In this regard, an omnichannel marketing strategy exists to meet this expectation.
+At its core, omnichannel strategy is about preserving context as customers move between channels.
 It connects every interaction into one coherent journey, ensuring customers never feel like they are starting over.
 For organizations, omnichannel is not a trend.
-Instead, it is an operational shift.
+This is because it reshapes processes, responsibilities, and decision-making across the organization.
+Therefore, it is instead an operational shift.
 It changes how teams communicate internally, how data flows across systems, and how digital and physical experiences align under one unified strategy.

 Omnichannel vs. Multichannel: Understanding the Difference in Omnichannel Marketing Context